Nuxiqt/react-CX/README.md

 # Getting Started with react-cx

-To launch a React app, you'll need to follow these steps:
+This is just a simple app that tries to utilize canvasxpress.